Splitting of almost ordinary abelian surfaces in families and the $S$-integrality conjectures: Introduction

 \section{Introduction}

-Let $F$ be a global function field of odd characteristic $p$ and $A/F$ be a non-isotrivial Abelian surface with possibly bad reductions.
+Let $F$ be a global function field of odd characteristic $p$ and $A/F$ be a non-isotrivial abelian surface with possibly bad reductions.
 Assume that $A$ is generically almost ordinary, i.e., the kernel of the multiplication by $p$ map $[p]:A\rightarrow A$ consists of $p$ $\overline{F}$-points.
 Equivalently, for all but finitely many places of $F$, the reductions of $A$ are almost ordinary, i.e., the kernels of $[p]$ on the reductions consist of $p$ $\overline{\bF}_p$-points.
 In this paper, we prove: \begin{theorem}[Theorem~\ref{T:interMain}] Let $\Delta$ be an infinite set of positive integers such that $\left(\frac{m}{p}\right)=1$ for $\forall m\in \Delta$.
-If $A$ doesn't admit any global real multiplication, then there are infinitely many places modulo which the endomorphism ring of the reduction of $A$ contains $\mathbb{Z}[x]/(x^2-m)$ for some $m\in \Delta$. \end{theorem} The theorem generalizes two previous results from different fields.
-The first result is the $S$-integrality theorem for non-torsion points over elliptic curves, prove in \cite{BR08}.
-The second is a result pertaining to the simpleness and real multiplications of the reductions of generically ordinary Abelian surfaces over global function fields, see \cite{MAT}.
+If $A$ does not admit any global real multiplication, then there are infinitely many places modulo which the endomorphism ring of the reduction of $A$ contains $\mathbb{Z}[x]/(x^2-m)$ for some $m\in \Delta$. \end{theorem} The theorem unifies and generalizes two previous results from different fields.
+The first is a result pertaining to the simpleness and real multiplications of the reductions of generically ordinary abelian surfaces over global function fields, see \cite{MAT}.
+The second is the $S$-integrality theorem for non-torsion points over elliptic curves, as proved in \cite{BR08}.